Table of Contents

 If done right, your interactions with past clients could lead them to refer clients your way, making social media a legitimate referral source for clients.

 Remember to continuously monitor your brand’s reputation and address any negative feedback promptly.
 This helps establish trust with potential clients and showcases your commitment to great customer service.

 Paid search ads and social media advertising are efficient ways for elder law attorneys to generate revenue by targeting the right audience for your business.

 Unlike newspaper ads, paid ads allow you to get in front of potential customers on Google or social platforms like Facebook and Instagram at a fast rate.

 Source: Cool Infographics

 But unlike SEO, you must allot a budget to keep your PPC campaign running.
-That also means you must know the best practices of running a high-converting paid ad campaign so you can sustain your campaign until you’ve exhausted
+That also means you must know the best practices for running a high-converting paid ad campaign so you can sustain your campaign until you’ve exhausted your budget.

 Analyze the Results of Your Digital Marketing Efforts

 Once you’ve deployed your digital marketing plan for your elder law practice, it’s time to determine whether your campaigns have been a success or not.
 This is where website analytics comes in.

 As you can see, the number of visitors your site receives isn’t the end-all-be-all of your marketing campaign.
 Your goal is to turn these visitors into new clients for your legal services.
 And you’ll only be able to do that if you have the data to analyze at your fingertips.